 What Key Features Should You Look for in AI Feedback Analytics Tools?

 - NLP-Powered Theme and Sentiment Detection: The tool should go beyond keyword matching.
-Look for AI that groups feedback into themes like "pricing confusion" or "onboarding friction" and maps sentiment per theme, not per response alone.
+Look for AI that groups feedback into recurring themes like “pricing confusion” or “onboarding friction” and maps customer sentiment per theme, not per response alone.

 - Predictive Signals: Churn risk scoring, NPS forecasting, and anomaly detection give your team time to intervene before problems compound.